v1cont/yad/feature-comparison.md

 [This list](https://github.com/step-/blob/maintain-gtk2/feature-comparison.md)
 of yadU features is extracted from the [NEWS](https://github.com/v1cont/NEWS) file.

-The version numbers below refer to yadU releases.
+The version numbers in the following headings refer to yadU releases.
+The version numbers in square brackets refer to yadL releases.

 Abbreviations: